ese3500/final-project-gmt-3/README.md

 Formulate key software requirements here.

--Question Submission: We have 2 arrays with Truth and Dare questions respectively, and we have -Question Randomization Algorithm: The questions are chosen randomly -Display of the questions, and game mode on an LCD screen -Lie Detection: Analyze biometric data coming from the heart rate sensor to assess the truthfulness of responses.
+-Question Randomization Algorithm: The questions are chosen randomly -Display of the questions, and game mode on an LCD screen -Lie Detection: Analyze biometric data coming from the heart rate sensor to assess the truthfulness of responses.